 Arizona's protected treasures thrill the senses.

 President Woodrow Wilson signed a bill creating the National Park Service on Aug.
 25, 1916.
-As the agency’s 100th birthday nears later this year, Arizonans should be particularly interested because our state contains four national parks and 22 national monuments, memorials, recreation areas, and historic sites.
+More than 100 years later, Arizonans should be particularly interested because our state contains four national parks and 22 national monuments, memorials, recreation areas, and historic sites.

-In honor of the National Park Service centennial, we highlight Arizona’s four primary natural treasures here — Grand Canyon National Park, Petrified Forest National Park, Saguaro National Park, and Tumacácori National Historical Park.
+In honor of the National Park Service's recent centennial, we highlight Arizona’s four primary natural treasures here—Grand Canyon National Park, Petrified Forest National Park, Saguaro National Park, and Tumacácori National Historical Park.

 Grand Canyon National Park

 The Grand Canyon in northern Arizona gets the most attention because the statistics are staggering.
 It is among the world’s oldest, longest, deepest, widest, and most attractive natural wonders.
 Nobody knows its exact age, but scientists have tracked the canyon’s origins back as far as 1.8 billion years.
 The Grand Canyon is 277 miles long, 1 mile deep, and at times can span a width of 18 miles.
 And, it plays host to more than 5 million visitors a year.

 Theodore Roosevelt was among the first to proclaim its glory.
 After touring the magnificent gorge in 1903, he declared, “Let this great wonder of nature remain as it now is.
 Do nothing to mar its grandeur, sublimity, and loveliness.
 You cannot improve on it.
 But what you can do is keep it for your children, your children’s children, and all who come after you, as the one great sight which every American should see.”